Rokiis1/Saving-links-from-websites/README.md

 ## General info

-My first work where i combined the API and DOM together in the future I add mySQL or NoSQL also there is where i create better with new knowledge
+My first work where i combined the API and DOM together in the future I add mySQL or NoSQL also there is where I create better with new knowledge

 ## Images